Indoor plants

 Mentha, also known as mint, is a genus of plant in the Lamiaceae family.
 Mints are known for their aroma, but they also have the ability to absorb moisture from the soil.

 Their ability to grow in shady or semi-shady areas and their high water requirements make them ideal for turning damp areas of a garden into a green corner with a very pleasant smell.
 They also absorb a lot of moisture from the environment, making them ideal for the kitchen, bathroom or living room.
 If you grow your own mint, you can also use it as a cooking ingredient or for infusions.
+Additionally, mint has been used for centuries in traditional medicine for its soothing and digestive properties.

 Plants That Absorb Moisture - Mentha